Consumer Brands Association: Advocacy initiatives

-In September 2019, the association announced it would relaunch itself as the Consumer Brands Association (CBA) from January 2020.
+In September 2019, the association announced it would relaunch itself as the Consumer Brands Association (CBA) in January 2020.
 The rebranded association focused on representing the CPG industry and a new, consumer-centric agenda.

 In May 2020, the CBA launched the Critical Infrastructure Supply Chain Council (CISCC), an integrated resolution of 35 or more trade associations that address short- and long-term supply chain problems.

 CBA advocates on behalf of the CPG industry to Congress, state legislatures, and administration officials.
 The CBA's advocacy program focuses on: